post2web/statistics/README.md

 # A collection of python statistics notebooks

-This is an attempt to prepare myself for my experimental statistics 1 final.
-Since the python is my language of choice I am translating everything we learn from SAS to python.
+These is a collection of jupyter notebooks I used to prepare myself for my experimental statistics 1 final.
+Since python is my language of choice I am translating everything we learn from SAS to python.

 ## Goals for this project
 * Keep it basic and simple
-* Easy to reproducible code in cheat-sheet style and only basic notes
+* Easy to reproducible code in cheat-sheet style notebooks
 * All examples and charts should be viewable directly from github

 ## Notebooks